 The land usage map generated by Cropin’s system for Rabi season is based on an optical model.
 However, for the Kharif season, models are being built based on Synthetic Aperture Radar (SAR) image data considering increased cloud cover during the period.

 Figure 1: LULC map of a region in northwestern Madhya Pradesh

-Once LULC has been classified and audited for accuracy, land-use mapping for Agriculture will be extracted by SmartRisk® and displayed on its interactive map-based dashboard, based on which crops in the given region will be identified as per user requirement.
+Once LULC has been classified and audited for accuracy, land-use mapping for agriculture will be extracted by our intelligence models and displayed on its interactive map-based dashboard, based on which crops in the given region will be identified as per user requirement.

-Banking, insurance, and other financial institutions can analyse the net sown area at a regional level to decide on their lending policies and expansion of business to new regions.
-At a plot-level, the institution can identify whether a farm plot is being cultivated and leverage records of the historical performance of the plot for quicker loan underwriting and risk assessment backed by alternate agri-data.
+Banking, insurance, and other financial institutions can analyze the net sown area at a regional level to decide on their lending policies and expansion of business to new regions.
+At a plot level, the institution can identify whether a farm plot is being cultivated and leverage records of the historical performance of the plot for quicker loan underwriting and risk assessment backed by alternate agri-data.
 Learn all about how AI is optimising insurance payout for one of the world’s largest crop insurance programs.